scala/scala3/docs/docs/reference/changed-features/pattern-bindings.md

 ## Syntax Changes

-There are two syntax changes relative to Scala 2: First, pattern definitions can carry ascriptions such as `: unchecked`.
+There are two syntax changes relative to Scala 2: First, pattern definitions can carry ascriptions such as `: @unchecked`.
 Second, generators in for expressions may be prefixed with `case`.
 ```
   PatDef         ::=  ids [‘:’ Type] ‘=’ Expr
                    |  Pattern2 [‘:’ Type | Ascription] ‘=’ Expr